For Divisions 9U through 14U, the schedule for our season is divided in two parts --- the Regional Regular Season and the Playoff Elimination Games.

-In 12U, if both teams have fifteen players present, no goalkeeper can play more than 2 quarters, but otherwise 3 quarters in goal plus one on the field is OK.
+In 12U, if both teams have twelve players present, no goalkeeper can play more than 2 quarters, but otherwise 3 quarters in goal plus one on the field is OK.

 In 14U, there is no restriction on the number of quarters a player may play in goal.

 In all cases, coaches are strongly discouraged from always allowing the minimum time on the field to an individual player who regularly plays goalkeeper, even in the rare case where the player prefers playing in goal.
 Goalkeepers need field skills and they need to be on the field to develop them.